 Bail Hearings in New Jersey Gun Cases

 Under New Jersey’s new “bail reform” laws, you are not required to post a cash bond to obtain release from prison.
-Instead, state law requires a court to hold what is called a pretrial detention hearing within 48 hours of your arrest.
-Courts typically try to hold bail hearings within 24 hours of your arrest.
+Instead, state law requires a court to hold what is called an initial bail hearing within 48 hours of your arrest.
+Courts typically try to hold these pre-trial detention hearings within 24 hours of your arrest.
 Given that most gun charges are second degree crimes in New Jersey, which is basically the same thing as a serious felony offense, such charges typically result in police keeping you in jail after your arrest until the court holds your detention hearing.